 Japan Bourse Tipped To Open In The Green

-(RTTNews) - The Japanese stock market has moved higher in two of three trading days since the end of the four-day losing streak in which it had plummeted more than 2,710 points or 5.6 percent.
-The Nikkei 225 now rests just above the 48,650-point plateau and it may pick up speed on Wednesday.
+(RTTNews) - The Japanese stock market has moved higher in two straight sessions, improving almost 940 points or 2 percent along the way.
+The Nikkei 225 now rests just above the 49,550-point plateau and it may pick up speed on Thursday.

-The global forecast for the Asian markets is positive on an improved outlook for interest rates.
-The European and U.S. markets were up and the Asian bourses are expected to open in similar fashion.
+The global forecast for the Asian markets is positive on optimism over the outlook for interest rates.
+The European and U.S. markets were up and the Asian bourses figure to follow that lead.

-The Nikkei finished barely higher on Tuesday following mixed performances from the financial shares, technology stocks and automobile producers.

-The Commerce Department said retail sales in the U.S. increased less than expected in September, while the Conference Board also released a report showing a substantial deterioration by U.S. consumer confidence in November.

-Payroll processor ADP released a report showing U.S. private sector employers shed an average of 13,500 jobs per week in the four weeks ending November 8th compared to an average loss of 2,500 jobs in the previous four-week period.
+The strength on Wall Street came as traders seem to have shrugged off the valuation concerns that recently weighed on the markets and dragged the NASDAQ and the S&P 500 down to their lowest levels in over two months.

-CME Group's FedWatch Tool indicates the chances the Fed will cut interest rates by another quarter point next month have surged to 82.7 percent from 50.1 percent a week ago.
+The markets have recently benefited from renewed optimism about the outlook for interest rates; CME Group's FedWatch Tool indicates the chances the Fed will lower rates by another quarter point next month have soared to 82.9 percent from just 30.1 percent a week ago.

+In economic news, the Commerce Department released a long-delayed report showing new orders for U.S. manufactured durable goods increased more than expected in September.
+Also, the Labor Department saw an unexpected dip by first-time claims for U.S. unemployment benefits last week.

 Inside Trading & Investment